tlvince/tlvince.github.io/_posts/2011-03-30-pass-the-salt.md

 ---
 title: Pass the Salt
 date: 2011-03-30
-abstract: Some thoughts on and surrounding the Japan crisis
+description: Some thoughts on and surrounding the Japan crisis
 ---

 March has been a strange month.